Have you ever paid full price for something, only to catch it on sale a week later?

 Televisions: The major event for sales in February is, of course, the Superbowl.
 The influence of this one sports event is so far-reaching that stores cover it everywhere.
 As the most-watched television event of the year – electronics stores will be having a discount war to be the one that everyone buys their new TV from.
 [TomsGuide]

 Jewelry/ Chocolate: If you’re looking to pick up Jewelry, the days following Valentine’s Day will see plenty of quick clearance sales as stores try to cycle out their stock.
-Same goes with chocolate – as long as you don’t mind it being heart-shaped!
+The same goes with chocolate – as long as you don’t mind it being heart-shaped!

 Sometimes stores will even offer 2-for-1 or buy-1-get-1-50%-off deals on phones for Valentine’s Day!